weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 </details>

-## Client Connection

-Once installed, you can use the client in your Typescript and Javascript applications, as shown in the following examples.
+## Connect a client

+Consider:

+The v3 client provides helper functions to connect your application to your Weaviate instance..

-### Connecting to Weaviate
+### Connect to Weaviate

 <Tabs groupId="platforms">
 <TabItem value="wcs" label="WCS">